shreyashguptas/javia/docs/GETTING_STARTED.md

 ## What You Need

 ### Hardware
-- ✅ Raspberry Pi Zero 2 W (with audio hardware configured)
+- ✅ Raspberry Pi 5 (with audio hardware configured)
 - ✅ Debian 13 server (or Ubuntu 22.04+) with static public IP
 - ✅ Custom domain configured in Cloudflare